 Check out this video overview of setting up formulas.

-Once you've set up a formula, you can use it in Payment steps, add it to instructions, and also build formulas using other formulas.
+Once you've set up a formula, you can use it in Payment steps, add it to step or section instructions by using the @ sign, and also build formulas using other formulas.

 You access the Formulas tool from the Power-Ups section on the Edit pane of a Workflow.